ward/run/_posts/2020-10-15-broken-ankle-phase-3.md

 <!-- Sa 10/10, Su 11/10 -->

-On a whim, I decide to try walking without any crutches in the living room and I actually manage (slowly, carefully).
+On a whim, I decide to try walking without any crutches in the living room and I actually manage (slowly, carefully, tiny steps).
 So happy!
 I only do a few back and forths, but it feels amazing to manage that again.
 I cannot put into words how happy that made me feel at the time.
 I cannot do this outside yet of course, the footing inside is just way flatter, smoother, and safer.